 On this solid academic foundation, UMBC created the Sherman Scholars Program, adopting the best practices of local and national models of student support and teacher preparation.
 We enfold students into the “Sherman Family” through a cohort model and establish a culture of interdependence and multi-tiered support.
 Scholars say the most salient component of the Sherman Scholars Program is being a member of this community of STEM scholars and future STEM teachers.

 Program staff advises Sherman scholars, teaching them the practices of successful college students, the reflective practices of effective educators, and the culturally competent practices required of teachers facing today’s diverse classrooms.
 All Sherman scholars are required to engage in applied learning experiences and leadership development, so they are well positioned for the state-mandated 100-day student teaching internship and full-time employment.
 Additionally, Program staff continues to support Sherman alumni through induction, which is support and guidance for teachers in the early stages of their careers.
-Read more about the Sherman Experience.The Sherman Scholars Program is located in the Academic Services Building, Room 106C.
+Read more about the Sherman Experience.The Sherman Scholars Program is located in the Administration Building, Rooms 722, 723, and 724.
 E-mail us at ShermanProgram@umbc.edu